spatialaudio/python-rtmixer/README.rst

 * playback of multiple signals at the same time (that's why it's called "mixer")

-* non-blocking callback function, using PortAudio ringbuffers

 * play from buffer, play from ringbuffer

 * record into buffer, record into ringbuffer

 * multichannel support

-* all memory allocations/deallocations happen outside of the audio callback

-* NumPy arrays with data type 'float32' can be easily used (via the buffer protocol) as long as they are C-contiguous
+* NumPy arrays with data type ``'float32'`` can be easily used (via the buffer protocol) as long as they are C-contiguous

+* fixed latency playback, (close to) no jitter (optional)

+  * to be verified ...

+* sample-accurate playback/recording (with known offset)

+  * to be verified ...

+* non-blocking callback function, using PortAudio ringbuffers

+* all memory allocations/deallocations happen outside the audio callback

 Planned features:

-* fixed latency playback, no jitter (optional)

-* sample-accurate playback/recording (with known offset)

 * meticulous reporting of overruns/underruns